 [INTERVIEW] Peter Shankman on Epic Customer Service

-We spoke to the world-renowned customer service expert, author and entrepreneur, Peter Shankman.
-He shared his insights on how companies can exceed customer expectations to improve customer retention — and attention, what customers are really looking for, and why customer service might be more important than you think.
+We spoke to Peter Shankman, a world-renowned customer service expert, author, and entrepreneur.
+He shared his insights on how companies can exceed customer expectations to offer epic customer service.

-Peter Shankman is a customer service evangelist and travels the globe empowering industry leaders to gain a better insight into what their users need and want.
+Peter Shankman travels the globe empowering industry leaders to gain a better insight into what their users need and want.
 His clients include large enterprises, fortune 500 companies, startups and everything in-between.